 Dr Agnieszka Uflewska

-• Research Associate, Associate Tutor (School of Education)
+• Associate Tutor (School of Education)

 Biography

-Agnieszka is a scholar and educator specializing in transformative lifelong learning.
+Agnieszka is a scholar and educator specialising in transformative lifelong learning.
 She holds a Doctor of Philosophy in Education from the University of Glasgow, complemented by advanced degrees in international relations, foreign service, and research methodologies.
 With a career traversing academia and international cooperation, she is passionately committed to a global shift towards planet-centred, peaceful, collaborative, and sustainable educational approaches and outcomes.

 Research interests